openvinotoolkit/datumaro/site/content/en/docs/formats/open_images.md

 Datumaro can convert OID into any other format [Datumaro supports](/docs/user-manual/supported_formats).
 To get the expected result, convert the dataset to a format that supports image-level labels.
-There are a few ways to convert OID to other dataset format:
+There are several ways to convert OID to other dataset formats:

 ``` bash
 datum create